Aidenedia/BAPBAP/README.md

 to open, click on "BAPBAP random character generator.exe"

-If you want, you can right click on "BAPBAP random character generator.exe" and then click on "create shortcut" and bring that to your desktop.
+If you want, you can right click on "BAPBAP random character generator.exe" and then click on "create shortcut" and bring that to your desktop, I would then take away the "-shortcut message"